Stay Current In 2020

-Free games are excellent, especially when you don't even have to wait for them to download and install.
-Webgames promise instant delight.
-They can deliver a quick thrill and a punch line and then let you get on with your day.
-But there are deeper experiences out there as well.
-Did you know, for example, that you can play Doom in your browser?
-In fact, you can play whole RPGs, explore intricate works of interactive fiction and wage space-war against your friends.
-Within, you'll find our hundred favourite browser games—the best free online games in the world.
-Enjoy.
+Free online games can deliver a quick thrill and a punch line and then let you get on with your day, but there are deeper experiences out there as well.
+Did you know, for example, that you can play Doom in your browser, or hundreds of classic PC games?
+You can play whole RPGs, explore intricate works of interactive fiction and wage space-war against your friends.
+Play some of the best boardgames of all time online for free.
+Here's our curated list of the best free online browser games.
+Enjoy!

 Page 5: Platformer

 Compiled by Phil Savage, Tom Sykes, Tom Senior, Wes Fenlon